-Lots of notable releases, community projects, and technical content was released in the DoneJS community last month!
+Lots of notable releases, community projects, and technical content were released in the DoneJS community last month!
 This post outlines some of the highlights from February 2017.

 Steal 1.2.0 was released with a few bug fixes and new features.
 Globals can now depend on non-globals, and the cache-bust extension has been moved into core!